noviewpoint/Mistho-Backend-Engineer-Assignment/README.md

 ## OpenAPI Swagger documentation

-To see API documentation, start the application and visit http://localhost:3000/api
+To see API documentation, start the app and visit http://localhost:4000/docs or http://localhost:3000/docs

 ## Test